DigitaleGesellschaft/jekyll-theme-conference/README.md

 - talk and speaker descriptions
 - map for directions

 All components such as talks, speakers or rooms are represented as collection of files.
-The schedule is given is defined via a simple structure stored in a `yaml` file.
+The schedule is given is defined via a simple structure stored in a [YAML](https://en.wikipedia.org/wiki/YAML) file.
 There is no need for databases and once generated the website consists only of static files.
 The design is easily modifiable and is adapted for mobile uses and printing.

-The theme was originally created for the yearly Winterkongress conference of th [Digital Society Switzerland](https://digitale-gesellschaft.ch/).
-Thus, you can see this theme in action here:
+The theme was originally created for the yearly Winterkongress conference of the [Digital Society Switzerland](https://digitale-gesellschaft.ch/).
+You can see this theme in action here:

 - [Demo: Winterkongress](https://digitale-gesellschaft.ch/kongress/)